-All of the staff have completed the working with children check upon appointment and hold a current first aid certificate.
-Staff attendance has been excellent due to a healthy environment created by adhering to our Work Health and Safety policies and the love of working in a Montessori environment.
+All of our staff have completed the Working With Children Check upon appointment and hold a current first aid and CPR certificate.
+Staff attendance has been excellent due to a healthy environment created by adhering to our Work Health and Safety policies, COVID safe practices and the love of working in a Montessori environment.
 Long term staff employees ensure a great stability with the children and the overall program.